andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 As we're standing on the deck navigating the roiling sea of humanity belched upon Fl&aring;m by the *Brittania*

-Her 4000 passengers have the permanent residents of Fl&aring;m outnumbered 10 to 1.
-Much to their chagrin one would presume.

-*Brittania*

 After our cruise we have a few hours to kill before our 6:30 PM reservation on